-Luiza Franco Moreira, professor of Comparative Literature, holds a PhD. in comparative literature from Cornell University (1992) and a Master's in literary theory com distinção e louvor from the University of São Paulo, in Brazil (1983).
+Luiza Franco Moreira, professor of Comparative Literature and chair of the department, holds a PhD. in comparative literature from Cornell University (1992) and a Master's in literary theory com distinção e louvor from the University of São Paulo, in Brazil (1983).
 She received a BA in philosophy from the University of São Paulo, where she also studied Portuguese and Brazilian literatures as an undergraduate.
 Moreira joined the faculty of comparative literature at Binghamton as Associate Professor in 2001; she had previously held the position of Assistant Professor of Portuguese and Brazilian literature at U.C.
 Berkeley (1992-1995) and Princeton (1995-2001).
 She has held visiting positions at the University of São Paulo and Cornell.